openplotter/docs/opencpn/opencpn_app.rst

 |OPopencpnCheck| Check Versions
 *******************************

 When you open the app, all buttons are disabled.
-You have to check the current versions present in all installed sources.
+You have to check the current versions present in all the installed sources.
 This could take even a minute the first time:

 .. image:: img/opencpn1.png